aM-aShakur/E-Commerce/README.md

 * Longer description of what changes you made, can be optional

 # Setup to run the server (first time):
-1. Install Go from here: https://go.dev/doc/install
+1. Install Go compiler from here: https://go.dev/doc/install
 2. Clone this repo
 3. Go to the backend folder
 4. There should be a main.go file here, in this folder, go to your command prompt or terminal and type the following to start the server:```go run main.go```